-Looking for a romantic getaway or a sexy stay-cation for Valentine's Day?
+Looking for a romantic getaway or staycation for Valentine’s Day?
 Many hotels welcome furry guests for the night, and even cater to them!
-Four Seasons, Kimpton, La Quinta, Best Western, and Loews are all hotel chains that welcome guests of the four-legged variety (and some even allow birds, monkeys, and snakes!).
-Just don’t forget to order for them when you get breakfast in bed.
+Four Seasons, Kimpton, La Quinta, Best Western, and Loews are all hotel chains that welcome guests of the four-legged variety (and some even allow birds, monkeys and snakes!).
+Just don’t forget to order for your pet when you get breakfast in bed.

 Parks & Beaches

-A stroll in the park or a walk on the beach has always been considered romance 101.
-Most parks will allow dogs on-leash (a good idea for their safety, as well as the safety of others), and there are a growing number of off-leash dog beaches in Southern California.
+A stroll in the park or walk on the beach has always been considered romance 101.
+Most parks will allow dogs on-leash (a good idea for their safety, as well as the safety of others), and there are a growing number of off-leash dog beaches.
 Rosie’s Dog Beach in Long Beach is a great example, where you can frolic in the surf and watch the sunset together.
-For the more adventurous, there are plenty of dog-friendly hiking spots in the city, many with romantic views or even waterfalls!
-Check out Sandstone Peak, Solstice Canyon, the Bronson Canyon Trail, Eaton Canyon, and of course, Runyon Canyon for some fresh air on Valentine's Day. (here’s a good list to keep handy: http://www.welikela.com/dog-friendly-hikes-los-angeles/)
+For the more adventurous, there are plenty of dog-friendly hiking spots as well.

 Dinner and Cocktails

-We’re pretty lucky in Southern California that outdoor dining is still on the menu in mid-February, especially when no meal is complete without a fuzzy face asking for scraps.
+In Southern California, and other warm climates, outdoor dining is still on the menu in mid-February, especially when no meal is complete without a fuzzy face asking for scraps.
 When searching for the right spot for dinner or drinks, Yelp offers filters like “Outdoor Seating” and “Dogs Allowed” to help you find the right spot for a romantic rendezvous.

 Catch a Flick

 While you can’t bring your pet to the multiplex, there are still options for the canine cinephile!
-The Electric Dusk Drive-In (https://www.electricduskdrivein.com/) is pet friendly, and is featuring romantic films like The Notebook, Crazy Stupid Love, and Casablanca throughout the month.
+The Electric Dusk Drive-In, for example, is pet-friendly and features romantic films like The Notebook, Crazy Stupid Love and Casablanca throughout the month.

 If your love language is “gift giving,” the mall may have the most potential for romance.
-Thankfully, there are many dog-friendly places to shop, like The Grove, The Americana, or the Third Street Promenade.
-Or if you’re waiting for the weekend, the Melrose Trading Post flea market actually features visiting pups on their Instagram page!
+Thankfully, there are many dog-friendly places to shop, like the Grove, the Americana, or the Third Street Promenade.
+Or if you’re waiting for the weekend, flea markets sometimes feature visiting pups on their Instagram page!

-Maybe your idea of the perfect Valentine's Day with your pooch and person is staying home for a quiet night of cooking and canoodling.
-If so, when you make dinner together, don’t forget to save something special for the dog bowl - cooked chicken or salmon, rice, veggies like broccoli and carrots, or sweet potatoes are all appropriate doggie delicacies.
-Just be sure to avoid fatty cuts of meat, and of course, NO chocolates.
-Get cozy on the couch with romantic film favorites you can find on demand or in your DVD collection, like Must Love Dogs, The Truth about Cats and Dogs, and of course Lady and the Tramp.
+Maybe your idea of the perfect Valentine’s Day with your pooch and person is staying home for a quiet night of cooking and canoodling.
+If so, when you make dinner together, don’t forget to save something special for the dog bowl.
+Cooked chicken or salmon, rice, veggies like broccoli and carrots or sweet potatoes are all appropriate doggie delicacies.
+Just be sure to avoid fatty cuts of meat and of course, NO chocolates.
+Get cozy on the couch with romantic film favorites you can find on demand or in your DVD collection, like Must Love Dogs, The Truth about Cats and Dogs and Lady and the Tramp.